MOVIE RECCOS, MOVIES

 From Rebecca (1940) to North By Northwest (1959), these are the best Alfred Hitchcock movies, ranked.

-Alfred Hitchcock started his filmmaker career as a director in 1920s British silent cinema.
+He started his career as a director in 1920s British silent cinema.
 Pleasure Garden marked his directorial debut in 1925.
 A huge cinephile, he watched almost everything that was made in those years.
 In the early 1920s, he was particularly influenced by the works of German Expressionist masters Fritz Lang and F.W.
 Murnau.
-In 1927, Hitchcock made serial-killer thriller The Lodger, which propelled him into the limelight.
+Then, in 1927, Hitchcock made serial-killer thriller The Lodger, which propelled him into the limelight.

 Best Alfred Hitchcock Films, Ranked